Amazon Fire HD tablets have some great games and here are the best for kids

 Wild Kratts World Adventure is a game that is fun to play and is full of amazing animal facts.
 Like the TV show, the Kratt Brothers are here to keep you on the creature trail while you play and learn about creature powers through 60 different levels.

 With so much to explore and learn, there's excitement at every turn.
-Playing through 6 different Creature Power games, like climbing with a spider monkey, tapping with woodpeckers, swimming with dolphins, and so much more, your child will find new animal facts while having fun.
+Playing through six different Creature Power games, like climbing with a spider monkey, tapping with woodpeckers, swimming with dolphins, and so much more, your child will find new animal facts while having fun.
 There's so much to learn with over 120 stickers and Wow Facts to be found throughout the game.

-Designed with children age 4-8, the interactive game allows them to tap and tilt the Fire tablet to navigate the animal worlds.
+Designed with children age 4-8 in mind, the interactive game allows them to tap and tilt the Fire tablet to navigate the animal worlds.
 Along with all of the fun learning and playing experiences, there are also creating opportunities to be found.
 For example, kids can create their own creature power selfies using the camera on the tablet and merging it with the animals in the game.

 MARVEL Strike Force